LesleyLai/blog/contents/blog/cpp_lambda/en.md

 [^3]: See [p0798R3: Monadic operations for std::optional](https://wg21.link/p0798)

 ### Function Object
 Function objects are normal objects that are able to be invoked.
-They are implemented by overloading a class' `operator()` operator.
+They are implemented by overloading a class's `operator()` operator.
 Below is our `abs_less` example as a function object:

 ```cpp
 #include <algorithm>